DaFrankort/lenny-dnd-bot/readme.md

 ### Customize embed colors for users

+Some commands are shown as "user-actions", in this case the embed will be highlighted with a color unique for a user.
+This makes it easier to discern who did which action at a simple glance.
-- `/color <hex-value>` - Provide a hex value for a color and anytime you roll dice it will label your rolls with that color.
+- `/color <hex-value>` - Provide a hex value for a color to be used in embeds related to you.
-- `/color` - Using the command without a hex-value will clear the user's set color.
-- If the user has no color set, a random one will be generated based on the user's display-name.
+- `/color` - Using the command without a hex-value will clear the user's set color, defaulting to a color generated based on the user's displayname.

 ### Track Initiative

+Commands to help track initiatives for combat, names are enforced to be unique and will overwrite eachother if specified twice.
 - `/initiative <modifier> <target>` - Roll for initiative, all rolls are stored per server.
-You can provide a 'target' to roll for NPC's / Creatures, rolls for user by default.
+You can provide a 'target' to roll for creatures.
+Rolls for user by default.
 - `/bulkinitiative <modifier> <name> <amount> <shared>` - Adds creature initiatives in bulk, making it easy for a DM to add a group of creatures at once.
 These are numbered automatically for easy tracking.
 - `/setinitiative <value> <name>` - Set an initiative to a specific value, handy to rectify mistakes or if you want precise control over certain initiatives.
 - `/swapinitiative <target a> <target b>` - Swap initiative between two users or creatures, handy for users with the Alert feat.
-- `/removeinitiative <target>` - Remove a single user or creature from the initiative tracker, removes user's initiative by default.
+- `/removeinitiative <target>` - Remove a single user or creature from the initiative tracker.
+Removes user's initiative by default.
 - `/showinitiative` - Shows an embed with all the initiatives, used to track the order & who's turn it is.
 - `/clearinitiative` - Clears all stored initiatives in the server, used after a battle.